CBonnell/lamps-keyusage-crl-validation-clarification/draft-lamps-bonnell-keyusage-crl-validation.md

 {{!RFC5280}} requires CRL issuer certificates to contain the `keyUsage` extension with the `cRLSign` bit asserted.
-However, the CRL validation algorithm specified in Section 6.3 of {{!RFC5280}} does not explicitly include a corresponding check for the presence of the the `keyUsage` certificate extension.
+However, the CRL validation algorithm specified in Section 6.3 of {{!RFC5280}} does not explicitly include a corresponding check for the presence of the `keyUsage` certificate extension.
 This document updates {{!RFC5280}} to require that check.